8 Steps to Plan a Successful Project Kickoff Meeting

 Create an Effective Kickoff Meeting Flow

-Make sure you come in with lots of energy and focus to set the tone for the meeting.
+Make sure you come to the meeting with positive energy and focus to set the tone for the meeting.
 Start and end on time and stick as close as possible to the time blocks allotted to each agenda item.

-5. Q&A. You will likely find it useful to answer questions as they arise (allow for this in each agenda time block).
-Therefore, this section of the meeting can be a final check for any outstanding queries.
+- Q&A. You will likely find it useful to answer questions as they arise (allow for this in each agenda time block).
+This section of the meeting can be a final check for any outstanding queries.

 2 Important Post-Kickoff Meeting Steps